Dollar subdued as confidence returns, focus on U.S.-China trade talks

 On Aug.
 23, $16 billion in new U.S. tariffs on Chinese goods take effect, along with an equal amount of retaliatory tariffs from Beijing.

-The Turkish lira, which helped trigger global market turbulence at the week’s start, was little changed at 5.87 per dollar.
+The Turkish lira, which helped trigger global market turbulence at the week's start, was little changed at 5.87 per dollar TRYTOM=D4.

 The lira plunged to a record low of 7.24 on Monday before mounting a three-day rebound, helped by factors including measures by the Turkish central bank to support its currency and Qatar’s pledge to invest $15 billion in Turkey.